Introduction to Bulk Data

 What are bulk personal datasets?

-Bulk personal datasets are sets of personal information about a large number of individuals, the majority of whom will not be of any interest to MI5.
-The datasets are held on electronic systems for the purposes of analysis, although analysts will only actually look at the data relating to the minority who are of intelligence interest.
+Bulk personal datasets are collections of personal information about a large number of people, most of whom will be of no interest to MI5.
+The datasets are held and analysed on secure electronic systems, although analysts will only look at the data relating to the minority who are of intelligence interest.
 Examples of these datasets include the electoral roll, telephone directories or travel-related data.

 What are bulk personal datasets used for?

-Bulk personal datasets are essential in helping MI5 identify subjects of interest or individuals who surface during the course of an investigation, to establish links between individuals and groups, to better understand a subject of interest's behaviour and connections, and to quickly exclude the innocent.
-In short, bulk personal datasets enable MI5 to join the dots in an investigation and to focus its attention on individuals or organisations that threaten national security.
-The analysis of bulk personal datasets is a critical part of our response to the increasingly complicated and challenging task of defending the UK's interests and protecting its citizens in a digital age.
+Bulk personal datasets are essential in helping MI5 identify subjects of interest or individuals who surface during the course of an investigation.
+They help us to establish links between individuals and groups, to better understand a subject of interest's behaviour and connections, and to quickly exclude anyone who is not of investigative interest.
+In short, bulk personal datasets enable MI5 to join the dots in an investigation and to focus our attention on individuals or organisations that threaten national security.
+The analysis of bulk personal datasets is a critical part of our response to the increasingly complicated and challenging task of defending the UK's interests and protecting our citizens in a digital age.

 What is the legal framework governing use of bulk personal datasets?

 MI5 will generally rely upon the Security Service Act 1989 to authorise our acquisition of bulk personal datasets.
-Under the Investigatory Powers Act 2016, retention and examination of these datasets must be authorised by way of a bulk personal dataset warrant which has been issued by a Secretary of State and approved by a Judicial Commissioner.
+Under the Investigatory Powers Act, retention and examination of these datasets must be authorised by a warrant issued by a Secretary of State and approved by an independent judge.
 We will only acquire, retain and examine bulk personal datasets where it is necessary and proportionate to do so for the purposes of our statutory functions, including the protection of national security.
-Bulk personal datasets are held in accordance with a range of safeguards specified within the Investigatory Powers Act, and our use of them is subject to regular audit and inspection by the Investigatory Powers Commissioner’s Office.
+Bulk personal datasets are held in accordance with a range of safeguards specified within the Investigatory Powers Act, and our use of them is subject to regular audit and inspection by the Investigatory Powers Commissioner’s Office

 Bulk communications data acquisition